Chase Ink No Fee Lifetime Rule

 How Does This Affect Your Credit Card Strategy?

 This No Fee Family Lifetime Rule, along with another Ink Lifetime Rule that restricts you from earning signup bonuses on the Chase Ink Business Preferred and Chase Ink Business Premier, will significantly affect how you collect Chase points.
-The good news is that the Ink Lifetime Rule for the two cards with annual fees still allows you to earn the signup bonus on each.
+You are allowed to get both these cards, but we don't suggest the Premier card, as it only earns cash back and you cannot transfer points to an Ulitmate Rewards earning card.

-This does not mean the game is over.
-It is simply changing.
+This doesn't mean Chase Ultimate Rewards are no longer worth pursuing.
+It simply means the strategy has changed.
 Adaptation is the key to longevity in this hobby.
-It also does not appear to be a black and white issue, and it is still too early to know how strict Chase will be in enforcing the rule.
 Between these changes and restrictions on the Chase Sapphire cards, Chase Ultimate Rewards points are now harder to earn.
 Below are some tips for moving forward with Chase business cards that offer Ultimate Rewards.

-- Choose one of the two no fee cards based on which multipliers will maximize your points, assuming you may not be able to get the other one later.
+• Choose one of the two no fee cards based on which spending multipliers will maximize your points, assuming you may not be able to get the other one later.

 Think about which Chase partners you transfer to most and build a strategy around their co-branded cards: